Joseph L Young

 Every Moment opens with “Prism,” a dreamy piece with a gentle rhythm and silky-smooth sax.
 Young also plays a haunting tin whistle that is just perfect for this piece.
 (I’d like to see him play both instruments at the same time in concert!)
 “Falling Through Time” picks up the tempo a bit with a catchy rhythm behind the soulful sax.
 There are vocals in this piece, too, but they are somewhat in the background and serve as another colorful instrument.
 I really like this one!
 The title track is somewhat more ambient and atmospheric, velvety smooth and warm - gorgeous!
 The hypnotic “Twilight” soothes with a cooling, magical peacefulness that lets the cares of the day gently slip away.
 “Time Traveler” edges toward a very smooth jazz vibe and includes Cornell Kinderknecht on bansuri flute.
 “Vicariously Blue” (great title!) has a strong Native American flavor and is a duet for Native flute and sax plus percussion and other layered sounds.
 The flute and sax are both very earthy but in different ways, and make an enchanting duo - also a favorite.
 “Chronos Dreams” is warm and velvety and includes Lisa Bittick on viola - another soulful duo.
 “Letting Go” has a shimmering, ambient musical backdrop behind the lyrics and vocals written and performed by Rona Yellow Robe (the lyrics are translated in the liner notes of the CD).
 “Eleventh Hour” goes in a more intense direction with a sense of urgency that often sounds like a plea.
 Drums and percussion add a driving beat to the mix - also a favorite.
 “Evening Repose” has calming ocean sounds behind the languid sax and light keyboard, bringing this excellent album to a serene close.

 Every Moment is an exceptional listening experience from the first note to the last, and I give it my highest recommendation!
-It will be released on March 30, 2018 and will be available from Amazon, iTunes and CD Baby, among other outlets and platforms.
+It available from Amazon, iTunes and Spotify, among other outlets and platforms.